 The purpose of this study was to examine the characteristics of the neuronal activity in the VB and to identify changes due to noxious thermal stimulation, while preserving the distinction between the VPL and the VPM.
 It was originally thought that the neurones responding to the NTS of the tail surface would be located in the VPL since their receptive fields are located in the second somaesthetic region.
-Instead, it was found that the neurones responding to NTS of the somatotopic distribution proposed by Emmers (1981), but were evenly distributed within the VPM and the VPL in a manner similar to the one described by Yen et al. (1989).
+Instead, it was found that the neurones responding to NTS of the tail did not conform to the somatotopic distribution proposed by Emmers (1981), but were evenly distributed within the VPM and the VPL in a manner similar to the one described by Yen et al. (1989).